-The Company's financial statements have been prepared with accounting policies applied in accordance with International Accounting Standards (IAS) in conformity with the requirements of the Companies Act 2006.
+The Company's financial statements have been prepared with accounting policies applied in accordance with UK-adopted International Accounting Standards (IAS) and with the requirements of the Companies Act 2006 as applicable to companies reporting under those standards.
 The financial statements have been prepared on the historical cost basis, except for the revaluation of certain financial instruments.

 The Company reinsures all of its current business, except for terrorism cover, with EIO, who also provide administrative services within a profit share arrangement.
 Therefore, except for investment, credit and counterparty risk, and the adverse development of certain pre-1998 insurance risks, its financial risks are ultimately borne by EIO.
-The Directors have considered the impact of Covid-19 on the Company, which as seen from the 2020 experience has not materially impacted the Company, and have considered stresses to the solvency and liquidity of the Company to 31 December 2022.
+The Directors have considered the impact of Covid-19 on the Company, which as seen from the 2020 and 2021 experience has not materially impacted the Company, and have considered stresses to the solvency and liquidity of the Company to 31 December 2023.
 The Directors also considered the impact that Covid-19 has had on the financial and operating capability of EIO.
-The Directors were satisfied that the stresses were appropriate (and significantly more extreme than those experienced during 2020) and after considering the stresses and any mitigating actions as well as the financial and operating capability of EIO, the directors believe the Company is well placed to manage such risks in the foreseeable future.
+The Directors were satisfied that the stresses were appropriate (and significantly more extreme than those experienced to date) and after considering the stresses and any mitigating actions as well as the financial and operating capability of EIO, the directors believe the Company is well placed to manage such risks to 31 December 2023.
 The directors also consider they have provided adequately for risks not reinsured with EIO and, as such, they continue to adopt the going concern basis in preparing the Report and Accounts.